andrewbruening/Top-Global-Video-Game-Sales/README.md

 Initially, it was assumed that many High-Spend customers were one-off bargain-shoppers.
 After reviewing our data, we arrived at a different conclusion.

 - **Wii Sports** earned its place as the #1 best-selling title.
-While other platforms focused efforts on online, multiplayer, multiplatform franchises, Nintendo doubled down on local multiplayer with its groundbreaking motion-activated IPs.
+While other platforms focused efforts on online, multiplayer, multiplatform franchises, Nintendo doubled down on local multiplayer with its groundbreaking motion-activated IPs. *(see Platforms)*

-- **Deep Pockets:** The hyper-portable Nintendo DS became the perfect addition to Japan's on-the-go pedestrian communities, made-official by its status as their most successful platform.
+- **Deep Pockets:** The hyper-portable Nintendo DS became the perfect addition to Japan's on-the-go pedestrian communities, made-official by its status as their most successful platform. *(see Subgroups)*

 - **Franchise Families:** Mario, Pokémon, Call of Duty, and Grand Theft Auto have all become household names.
-These franchises have transcended generations for decades, and are largely responsible for the success of their platforms.
+These franchises have transcended generations for decades, and are largely responsible for the success of their platforms.*(see Subgroups)*

+- **Publisher Priorities:** The top 3 publishers (Nintendo, EA, Activition) dominated the markets for their own respective genres (Platformer, Sports, Shooter).
+Each of these genres became each publisher's #1 genre by a longshot. *(see Publishers)*

 ![](Dashboard_Screenshots/kpi_grid.png)

-**Grouping and Clustering**

 These graphs aim to give perspective to the varying loyalty groups as we compare and contrast them.
 Similar to RFM scores, clusters are graded on an increasing scale from 1-4..